-The most common option is to take a seminar.
 In the seminar, students meet for 14 contact hours with a TAG teacher, exploring an area of concentration not typically available in or beyond the regular course offerings.
-This is currently completed through Anchor Time.
-The student may not miss more than two contact hours and must complete a satisfactory final, culminating project in order to earn TAG participation.
+This is currently completed through 3rd period Study Hall, 20 minutes of free time built into every 3rd period, both A and B days.
+The student must complete all assignments in TEAMS in order to earn TAG participation.

 Will colleges see a record of TAG participation on my son or daughter’s transcript?

 Yes.
-On students’ schedules, it will list TAG Participation as a 7th or 8th period class.
-As long as a student successfully completes one TAG service each semester, they will be a grade of CREDIT on their grade report and transcript.
+On students’ schedules, it will list Gifted Participation..
+As long as a student successfully completes one TAG service each semester, they will be a grade of "CR" - "Credit Received" on their grade report and transcript.

 How do honors and gifted content courses differ?